 But, if you're determined to get a discount, hold out for one and don't be blinded by incentives.
 The vast majority of people we spoke to were offered a discount in the end.

-How to haggle for the best deal
+Five tips on haggling for the best phone deal

 There's far more competition in the mobile providers market than there used to be, which makes it easier to haggle for a better deal.
 If you're out of contract, you should always shop around to see if you could pay less.
 Follow our five-step plan: